lnrsoft/How-to-re-flash-the-corrupted-BIOS-of-a-Dell-Laptop-using-a-USB-drive/readme.md

 </div>
 </div></li>
 </ol>
 The reason behind writing this BIOS recovery article is provide some helpful info/advice/starting point to everyone facing with the same issue.
+I hope this procedure helped you to save time / money as you were able to successfully recover your corrupted BIOS.
+    &nbsp;

-If you feel that this procedure helped you to save time / money as you were able to successfully recover your corrupted BIOS, you can make a small donation to my BTC address 15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y .
-Your support is greatly appreciated.
+If you would like to support please can make a small donation to my BTC address 15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y Your support is greatly appreciated.
+    &nbsp;

 <a href="bitcoin:15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y"><img class="aligncenter wp-image-4436 size-full" src="https://lnrsoft.com/wp-content/uploads/2017/06/15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y-1.png" sizes="(max-width: 175px) 100vw, 175px" srcset="https://lnrsoft.com/wp-content/uploads/2017/06/15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y-1.png 175w, https://lnrsoft.com/wp-content/uploads/2017/06/15JmQsaxyaxsEZf5WJVDxibLkLJFWtz83y-1-150x150.png 150w" alt="" width="175" height="175" /></a>
 This work (How to re-flash the corrupted BIOS of a Dell Laptop using only a USB drive, by Roland Ihasz) is free of known copyright restrictions.